cloudmesh/cloudmesh-openapi/paper/_index.md

 ## 1. Introduction

-We will develop benchmark tests that are pytest replications of Sklearn artificial intelligent alogrithms.
+We will develop benchmark tests that are pytest replications of Sklearn artificial intelligent algorithms.
 These pytests will then be ran on different cloud services to benchmark different statistics on how they run and how the cloud performs.
 The team will obtain cloud service accounts from AWS, Azure, Google, and OpenStack.
 To deploy the